 The role of the ASETO is to work collaboratively with students, parents and various organisations to determine the student’s future pathways.

-The ASETO supports families with course counselling and provides pathways information available through the Department of Education and Child Development as well as other community and industry organisations.
+The ASETO supports families with course counselling and provides pathways information available through the Department for Education as well as other community and industry organisations.